Essequebo and Demerary Royal Gazette 1811 May 07 | ||||||

 FOR

-BARBADOS. [heading] By the January and February and March Packets, we have received London Papers up to the 21st of march only, so of course they afford no information respecting the highly gratifying communications we made in our last, respecting Spain and Portugal; but we have been informed, that the Kingsmill, from Liverpool, now in our river, spoke a Ship of War on her passage, and obtained the intelligence that . . . [omitted - European news] The Fame, Capt.
+BARBADOS.
+By the January and February and March Packets, we have received London Papers up to the 21st of march only, so of course they afford no information respecting the highly gratifying communications we made in our last, respecting Spain and Portugal; but we have been informed, that the Kingsmill, from Liverpool, now in our river, spoke a Ship of War on her passage, and obtained the intelligence that . . . [omitted - European news] The Fame, Capt.
 Greenidge, from Barbados to Surinam, put into our river last Sunday, having received some damage at sea.
 She brought no Papers.
-Vessels ENTERED and CLEARED. [heading]
+Vessels ENTERED and CLEARED.

 ENTERED.

-[heading] TO CORRESPONDENTS. [heading] We have to announce the receipt of several poetical communications, addressed to W - [winking eye icon].
+CLEARED.
+TO CORRESPONDENTS.
+We have to announce the receipt of several poetical communications, addressed to W - [winking eye icon].
 We return our thanks for them, particularly the one signed A Loyalist, and some of them shall appear the first opportunity, the abundance of the matter of more importance, which has been furnished by the Packets, prevents their insertion at present.
-[Transcriber's note: small mutilation - lower right corner of 3rd page/lower left corner of 4th page – cut out.]

-Stabroek: Printed and Published | ||||||
+STABROEK: Printed and Published | |||||||||

-Created: 18 June 2008 Last modified: 18 June 2008
+Created: 22 June 2011 Last modified:

 Creator: Wilmer, John Lance